chandrasekhar4u/spring-ai-tutorial/Concepts.md

 | **"sky"**     | 0.03           | 0.01       | 0.08       | 0.04        |
 | **"explode"** | 0.01           | ~0.001     | 0.05       | ❌ Removed   |
 | **"others"**  | 0.31           | 0.139      | 0.24       | 0.24        |

-### 🔍 Sampling Controls Explained

-- **`Temperature `**
-    - Divide each logit by the temperature value.
-    - logit' = logit / temperature
-    - **`Temperature = 0.5`** → Sharper focus on most likely tokens
-          - The model becomes more deterministic, favoring high-probability words.
-    - **`Temperature = 1.5`** → More randomness and creativity
-          - The model explores less common words, producing more surprising outputs.

-- **`Top-p = 0.9`** → Only picks from top 90% cumulative probability
-  The model removes the long tail of unlikely tokens and chooses from the top few.

 > [!NOTE]